-Foreign-Trade Zones (FTZ) are secure areas under CBP supervision that are physically located in the United States, but are generally considered outside CBP territory.
+Foreign-Trade Zones (FTZ) are secure areas under CBP supervision that are physically located in the United States, but are generally considered outside custom territory.
 Located in or near CBP ports of entry, they are the United States' version of what are known internationally as free trade zones.
 Foreign and domestic goods may be moved into an FTZ for operations not otherwise prohibited by law, including storage, exhibition, assembly, manufacturing, and processing.
 Retail sale, however, is prohibited.
 All zone activity is subject to public interest review.
 FTZ sites are subject to the laws and regulations of the United States as well as those of the states and communities in which they are located.

 Under zone procedures, the usual formal CBP entry procedures and payments of duties are not required on the foreign goods unless and until the goods are removed from the FTZ and enter CBP territory for domestic consumption, at which point the importer will generally pay duties applicable to the imported goods.
-Domestic goods moved into the zone for export from the U.S. may be considered exported upon admission to the zone for purposes of excise tax rebates and drawback.
+Importers operating a zone are also subject to completion of certain forms upon admission to the zone, with the entry requirements discussed above applying upon withdrawal from the zone.
+Certain domestic goods moved into the zone as zone restricted status may be considered exported upon admission to the zone for purposes of excise tax rebates and drawback.

 CBP duty and federal excise tax, if applicable, are paid when the goods are transferred from the zone for consumption.
-While in the zone, goods are not subject to U.S. duty or excise tax.
+While in the zone, goods are not subject to US duty or excise tax.
 Goods may be exported from the zone free of duty and excise tax.
 Goods may remain in an FTZ indefinitely, whether or not subject to duty.